deggis/pfelk-azure-sentinel/README.md

 This repo is for users who want to ship their logs from PfSense to Azure Sentinel.

-If you already use PfELK, using adding Sentinel output requires only minor configuration changes.
+If you already use PfELK, adding Sentinel output requires only minor configuration changes.

 If you don't yet use PfELK, using configuration from PfELK for